42jaylonw/42jaylonw.github.io/_pages/about.md

-I am a researcher at [Peking University - GALBOT Joint Lab](https://www.galbot.com/) and [Center on Frontiers of Computing Studies (CFCS)](https://cfcs.pku.edu.cn/english/), directed by [He Wang](https://hughw19.github.io/).
+I am a researcher at [Peking University - GALBOT Joint Lab](https://www.galbot.com/) and [Center on Frontiers of Computing Studies (CFCS)](https://cfcs.pku.edu.cn/english/), directed by [He Wang](https://hughw19.github.io/) and [Li Yi](https://ericyi.github.io/).
 I received my B.S. from UC Santa Cruz in 2023.
 I have previously interned at BAAI, SenseTime, Westlake University, and Tsinghua University, and have also participated in exchange programs at UC Berkeley and Shanghai Jiao Tong University.

-My research interests lie at the intersection of robotics and machine learning.
-Regarding the **RL vs. MPC** debate, I believe the distinction is subtle.
-Both frameworks demand human-in-the-loop refinement during development.
-While RL employs reward-driven trial-and-error learning, MPC utilizes model-based real-time optimization.
-Neither evolves autonomously: human expertise shapes their architectures, hyperparameters, and failure recovery strategies.
+Currently, my research focuses on combining Reinforcement Learning (RL)—a reward-driven trial-and-error learning approach—with Model Predictive Control (MPC)—a model-based real-time optimization method—to develop more robust and efficient control systems.
+Feel free to reach out if you're interested in my work!